-Welcome to Gift of Life Michigan’s Press Room where you can find information about organ, eye and tissue donation and transplantation.
-We’ve made recent statistics and facts about donation available as well as suggested terminology for your reports.
+Welcome to Gift of Life Michigan’s Press Room!
+Let us know how we can help you with your news story.
+We’ve made recent statistics and facts about donation available below, as well as suggested terminology for your reports.
 Check out our latest news here.

-Most importantly, we can help connect you with medical experts, transplant recipients and/or family members of organ and tissue donors to interview for your story or segment.
+Most importantly, we can help connect you with medical experts, transplant recipients and/or family members of organ and tissue donors to interview for your story.

-- Of the state's 7.6 million adults, 64 percent are registered organ donors.
+Of the state's 7.6 million adults, more than 4.5 million are registered donors.